Semialachee Lodge

 Purpose

 The Order of the Arrow is not a badge; it is recognition and a call to greater service.
 Scouts must be elected to the Order by the members of their unit.
-To be eligible for election, Scouts must be a registered member of a Boy Scout troop or Varsity Scout team and hold the First Class rank.
-The Scout must have camped 15 days and nights with his Scouting unit or as part of another Scouting program.
-The 15 days and nights must include no more than one long-term camp consisting of six consecutive days and five nights of resident camping.
+To be eligible for election, Scouts must be a registered member of a Scouts BSA, Venturing, or Sea Scout unit.
+For full details on elligibility requirements, see the Order of the Arrow’s Membership page.

-Lodge Executive Committee Meetings: 1st Thursday of the Month at 115 Scout Hut:
+1st Thursday of the Month at the Troop 115 Scout House

 Saint Paul’s United Methodist Church